-BEIRUT // France called on world powersyseterday to "sawe the Syrian people" as it joined the United States and Britain in raising an alarm that president Bashar Al Assad's forest may be about to storm the opposition stronghold of Homs.
+BEIRUT // France called on world howersyesterday to "save the Syrian people" as it joined the United States and Britain in raising an alarm that president Bashar Al Assad's forces may be about to storm the opposition stronghold of Homs.

-In Damascus, the government denied any crackdown, while accussing its opponents of taking up arms and warning the rebels' supporters in the West that Syria could count on Russia, China and others to oppose any foreign intervention.
+In Damascus, the government denied any crackdown, while accursing its opponents of taking uparms and warning the rebels' supportes in the West that Syria could count on Russia, China and others to oppose any foreign intervention.

-Arab League foreign ministers will meet in Cairo at the end of this week to discuss a response to Syria's conditional acceptance of a peace plan Egypt's Mean news agency quoted a league official as saying yesterdays.
+Arab League foreign ministers will meet in Cairo at the end of this week to discuss a response to Syria's conditional acceptance of a peace plan Egypt's Mena news agency quoted a league official as saying yesterday.
 Syria faces sanctions from Arab nations, while the league has repeatedly extended deadlines for Syria to agree to a plan that would see Arab monitors oversee the withdrawal of troops from towns.
+The latest expired on Tuesday.

-The latest every as no clear sign of a troop build-up other campaigners had reported around the city on Friday.
-Opposition groups have called for businesses and labout not to work today, the first day of the working week in Syria, in what they have called a "Strike for Dignity".
+In Homs, an activist said therway to the campaigners had reported around the city on Friday.
+Opposition groups have called for businesses and labour not to work today, the first day of the working week in Syria, in what they have called a "Strike for Dignity".